Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 This journal's relatively quick acceptance time makes it popular amongst students.
 You won't have to wait months to know if your paper got approved, which is great compared to most research journals.

-Yes, it's a decent choice if you're a researcher, but we can't call this one of the high-impact factor research journals you can get your work on.
+Yes, it's a decent choice if you're a researcher, but we can't call this one of the high-impact factor research journals where you can get your work on.

 In our experience, we suggest you aim for a more prestigious journal as your first choice and consider JSR as a backup option if your initial submission doesn't work out.